 Public and private cooperation

-Today the cost for the industry of emitting CO2 is much lower than the cost of implementing CCS.
+Today the cost for the industry of emitting CO2 is lower than the cost of capture and store CO2.
 In addition, other barriers for investments in CCS exists which means that both subsidies and cooperation between government and industry are necessary to realise a demonstration project as ambitious as Longship.

 Part of any experience is of course trying, failing, learning from those mistakes and trying again until you succeed.
-Norway’s experience of planning full-scale CCS projects which were not fully realised led to a new framework for full-scale CCS in Norway.
+Norway’s experience of planning CCS projects led to a new framework for full-scale CCS in Norway.
 Gassnova’s pre-feasibility report “Study report on potential full-scale CCS projects in Norway” (in norwegian only) from May 2015, identified several emission sources and storage sites that may be technically feasible for CCS and industrial players which may be potential partners.

 “As a result, industrial partners will not bear risk related to other parts of the CCS chain other than their own area of responsibility.”

-Longship consists of potentially two capture actors, Heidelberg Materials-Heldelberg Cement and Hafslund Oslo Celsio (earlier Fortum Oslo Varme), and one transport and storage actor, the Northern Lights consortium (made up of Equinor, Shell and Total).
+Longship consists of two capture actors, Heidelberg Materials in Brevik and Hafslund Celsio (earlier Hafslund Oslo Celsio), and one transport and storage actor, the Northern Lights JV consortium (made up of Equinor, Shell and TotalEnergies).
 Each of the three actors has separate agreements with the government to avoid cross-chain risk.

-This mechanism is essential in building confidence in Longship’s viability.
-Gassnova is responsibile for coordinating the industrial participants across the links in the chain.
+Gassnova has been responsibile for coordinating the industrial participants across the links in the chain.
 This includes ensuring the overall design of the chain, interface management and schedule management.

 Sharing cost and risk

-Both CAPEX and OPEX are subsidised.
+Both CAPEX and OPEX for 1o years are subsidised.
 According to European Surveillance Authority up to 100 percent of the costs can be subsidized.
 However, there is a cost and risk sharing between industry and government.
+Through the grant agreements, the State has also reduced the risk.
+The State’s sharing of costs and risks in Longship must be seen in the context of Langskip being a demonstration project, which is likely to have significantly higher costs and risks than subsequent projects.

 “Each company will develop their project according to their own procedures and methods and each company will own and operate their facilities.”